CS-433/ml-project-1-ahl/README.md

 # Project structure
 ## Datas :
-To run our code, download the data from [AIcrowd | EPFL Machine Learning Higgs | Challenges](https://www.aicrowd.com/challenges/epfl-machine-learning-higgs)  and put it at the root of our project.
+To run our code, download the data from https://www.aicrowd.com/challenges/epfl-machine-learning-higgs  and put it at the root of our project.
 Otherwise, the user can simply change the data paths in `run.py` file to their own paths.
 ## Files :
 - `optimization.py` : process data for model by spliting the classes into four groups, replace the -999 values by the NaN value, remove the outliers, and standardize our dataset.
 - `helpers.py`: the provided helper functions to load the datas and create a submission file.